kubernetes/community/contributors/devel/pull-requests.md

 Release notes apply to PRs on the master branch.
 For cherry-pick PRs, see the [cherry-pick instructions](cherry-picks.md).
 The only exception to these rules is when a PR is not a cherry-pick and is targeted directly to the non-master branch.
 In this case, a `release-note-*` label is required for that non-master PR.

+**Labels**

+1. All pull requests are initiated with a `release-note-label-needed` label if you don't specify them in your original PR.
+If you are a new contributor you won't have access to modify labels, instead leave a comment as instructed below or ask in your original PR.

+1. Remove the `release-note-label-needed` label and replace it with one of the other `release-note-*` labels:
+    1. `release-note-none` is a valid option if the PR does not need to be mentioned at release time
+    1. `release-note` labeled PRs generate a release note using the PR title by default OR the release-note block in the PR template, if it's filled in

+**Comments**

+Or, commenting either `/release-note` or `/release-note-none` will also set the `release-note` or `release-note-none` labels respectively.

 Now that your release notes are in shape, let's look at how the PR gets tested and merged.

 ## The Testing and Merge Workflow